-But with dozens of models available, how do you know which is the best external drive to buy?
-And should you opt for a faster, more rugged (and more-expensive) external SSD instead instead of a hard drive made up of fragile moving parts?
+But with dozens of models available, how do you know which is the right external drive to buy?
+And should you opt for a faster, more rugged (and more expensive) external SSD instead of a hard drive made up of fragile moving parts?
 To help you pick the best portable external drive for your needs, we thoroughly test and review dozens of drives as they become available and publish our list of specific recommendations of the best portable SSDs and hard drives on this page.